-- → Note 4 aggregation principles for structured entities - Note 7 recognition of revenue at a point in time or over time, as well as determination of the revenue level with variable transaction prices - Notes 7 and → 22 impairment test (discounted cash flow forecasts and significant assumptions applied) - → Notes 7, → 24 to 28 and → 37 classification and measurement of financial instruments, as well as fair value disclosures. - \rightarrow Notes 7, \rightarrow 24, \rightarrow 28 and \rightarrow 31 allowances for bad debts - → Notes 7, → 31 and → 36 provisions and corresponding refund claims as well as contingent assets and liabilities - \rightarrow Notes 7 and \rightarrow 31 measurement of defined benefit obligations - → Notes 7 Measurement of leasing liabilities - → Note 20 recognition of tax receivables/tax reserves - ullet Note 29 cash and cash equivalents composition of cash and cash equivalents
+- → Note 4 aggregation principles for structured entities - Note 6, → 8 recognition of revenue at a point in time or over time, as well as determination of the revenue level with variable transaction prices - Note 6 and → 21 impairment test (discounted cash flow forecasts and significant assumptions applied) - \rightarrow Note 6, \rightarrow 23, \rightarrow 24, \rightarrow 25, \rightarrow 27, \rightarrow 28, \rightarrow 30 and \rightarrow 36 - classification and measurement of financial instruments, as well as fair value disclosures - allowances for bad debts - → Note 6, → 30 and → 35 provisions and corresponding refund claims as well as contingent assets and liabilities - \rightarrow Note 6 and \rightarrow 30 measurement of defined benefit obligations - → Note 6 Measurement of leasing liabilities - ullet Note 19 recognition of tax receivables/tax reserves - → Note 28 cash and cash equivalents composition of cash and cash equivalents

-7 Accounting policies
+6 Accounting policies

-The application scope of IFRS 15 includes mutual contracts in which the other contracting party qualifies as a client, i.e. concludes a contract with MLP regarding receipt of services or real estate objects from ordinary business activities in return for payment.
+The application scope of IFRS 15 "Revenue from Contracts with Customers" includes mutual contracts in which the other contracting party qualifies as a client, i.e. concludes a contract with MLP regarding receipt of services or real estate objects from ordinary business activities in return for payment.
 The identification of a client with regard to MLP's transactions can be performed regularly and easily.